flawnson/flawnson.github.io/docs/_drafts/Compositions.md

 ## Ablation
 Ablation has many unrelated definitions, so the one that applies depends on context:
-1. (In Biology/Neuroscience) The surgical removal of body tissue.
+> "1.
+(In Biology/Neuroscience) The surgical removal of body tissue."
-2. (In Machine/Deep Learning) A procedure where certain parts of the network are removed, in order to gain a better understanding of the network’s behaviour.
+> "2.
+(In Machine/Deep Learning) A procedure where certain parts of the network are removed, in order to gain a better understanding of the network’s behaviour."
-3. (In Climatology/Meteorology) The removal of snow and ice by melting or evaporation, typically from a glacier or iceberg.
+> "3.
+(In Climatology/Meteorology) The removal of snow and ice by melting or evaporation, typically from a glacier or iceberg."

 This song was by far the hardest of this series to play.
 To this day I can't play it perfectly, I often have to omit portions of what I intend to play.
 The speed at which it is to be played makes it difficult to emphasize certain notes and the range of keys played at a time stretches my hands to its physical limits.
 But it is one of my favorites for being a true labour of love.